Ufa train disaster

-The Ufa train disaster was a railway accident that occurred on 4 June 1989, in Iglinsky District, Bashkir ASSR, Soviet Union, when an explosion killed 575 people and injured 800 more.
+The Ufa train disaster was a railway accident that occurred on 4 June 1989, in Iglinsky District, Bashkir ASSR, Russian SFSR, Soviet Union, when a gas pipe explosion killed 575 people and injured 800 more.
 It is the deadliest rail disaster during peacetime in Soviet/Russian history.
+This accident took place exactly a year after the 1988 Arzamas train disaster.

 The accident was named after Ufa, the largest city in the Bashkir ASSR, although it occurred about 75 km east of the city.
 An annual commemoration is usually held at the Ulu-Telyak station, near the disaster site; there is a memorial at the site.

 Background

-The pipeline had originally been designed for the transportation of oil but had been reformatted to transport natural gas liquids for the Soviet petrochemical industry.
-In May 1984 the Soviet Ministry of Petroleum had canceled the installation of an automatic real time leak detection system.
-In 1985 an excavator caused severe mechanical damage to the pipe in the form of a 1.7 m crack during bypass construction.
-Additionally on the night of the explosion there was increased pressure in the system due to increased demand.
+The pipeline had originally been designed for the transportation of oil but had been reformatted to transport wide fraction of light hydrocarbons similar to liquefied petroleum gas for the Soviet petrochemical industry.
+In May 1984, the Soviet Ministry of Petroleum had canceled the installation of an automatic real time leak detection system.
+In 1985, an excavator caused severe mechanical damage to the pipe in the form of a 1.7 m crack during bypass construction.
+Additionally, on the night of the explosion, there was increased pressure in the system due to increased demand.

 Accident

 At 1:15 a.m., two passenger trains of the Kuybyshev Railway carrying approximately 1,300 vacationers to and from Novosibirsk and a resort in Adler on the Black Sea exploded, 11 km from the town of Asha, Chelyabinsk Oblast.
 Without anyone knowing, a faulty gas pipeline 900 m from the line had leaked natural gas liquids (mainly propane and butane), and weather conditions allowed the gas to accumulate across the lowlands, creating a flammable cloud along part of the Kuybyshev Railway.

-The explosion occurred after wheel sparks from the two passenger trains heading in opposite directions ignited this flammable cloud.
-Estimates of the size of the explosion have ranged from 250–300 tons TNT equivalent to up to 10 kilotons TNT equivalent.
+The explosion occurred after sparks from the overhead wiring feeding the locomotives of the two passenger trains, or wheel sparks ignited this flammable cloud.
+Estimates of the size of the explosion have ranged from 250 to 300 tons TNT equivalent to up to 10 kilotons TNT equivalent.

 Military units and medical teams were dispatched to the scene of the accident, many of whom searched the surrounding woods and mountains in case victims managed to escape from the scene of the accident.
-Scenes of the accident were streamed on Soviet television channels, with images of both the accident and victims being shown.
+Scenes of the accident were broadcast on Soviet television channels, with images of both the accident and victims being shown.
 Victims were initially evacuated to nearby towns for basic first aid, before they were evacuated by medical vehicles and helicopters to Ufa and Chelyabinsk or flown via Aeroflot to Moscow for the most severely injured.
 The total evacuation took 16 hours and 45 minutes with 806 people admitted to hospitals and burn centers.